Care-Medicine-Tracker/UserMedicineInventory/README.md

 <b><i>Image 6: Swagger page of the User Medicine Inventory service</i></b>

 6. To be able to see the endpoints we can use Swagger by adding "/swagger/index.html" to the url.
 Example "https://localhost:5005/swagger/index.html" as shown in image

+## Building the image locally

+1.  locate to the folder where the image is stored.
+2. run the command <pre><code>docker build -t image_name .</code></pre>
+3. the container should now be running